KamranAzeem/kubernetes-katas/07-environment-variables-secrets-configmaps.md

 ```

-Create a nginx deployment with SSL support using the secret and config map you created in the previous steps (above): (check support-files/  directory)
+Create a nginx deployment with SSL support using the secret and config map you created in the previous steps (above):

 ```
 $ cat support-files/nginx-ssl.yaml